jon-jacky/Piety/editors/ed.md

 are printed by the interactive Python interpreter, they are not part of the string argument.)

-For every supported *ed* command there is a corresponding API function with the same name (the *A* (for address) function implements *=*).
+For every supported *ed* command there is a corresponding API *command function* with the same single-letter name (the *A* (for address) function implements *=*).
 Usually all of the arguments are optional (the functions are all defined with *args argument lists).
+Each API command function gathers and checks its own arguments, providing defaults as needed.

 Arguments appear in the same order as they do in command mode, so the *ed* print commands *p* *1p* and *1,4p* correspond to the API print